 - Posture and deep abdominal (core) muscle control; and

 - Pelvic floor strength to support your surgery long-term.

 Some exercises can help prevent some side effects of a hysterectomy.
 These include:

 - Lung problems or blood clots in the deep veins in your calf muscles;

 - Back pain and stiffness with prolonged bed rest and decreased movement;

 - Feelings of sadness, stress and anxiety.

 A sensible approach to exercises after a hysterectomy can help you to recover and return to your former strength and fitness.
-Understanding of the principles of pelvic floor safe exercises outlined in this article will also help you towards long-term protection of your pelvic floor to minimise the risk of prolapse.
+Understanding the principles of pelvic floor safe exercises outlined in this article will also help you towards long-term protection of your pelvic floor to minimize your risk of prolapse.